ApeDevOne/Enhanced-JioCinema/README.md

 ### Google Chrome

-1. **Download the Extension**: Download the `.zip` file of the extension from the repository and extract it on your local system.
+1. **Download the Extension**: Download the `.zip` file of the extension from the release page and extract it on your local system.

 2. **Open Chrome Extensions Page**: Open Google Chrome.
 In the address bar, type `chrome://extensions` and press `Enter`.
 This will open up the Extensions page.